A q-analog of certain symmetric functions and one of its specializations: Relations between and

-The Stirling numbers of the first kind, denoted $s(n,k)$, have as q-analog the q-Stirling numbers of the first kind introduced in [7], which we will denote by $s_{q}\left[ n,k\right] $.
+The Stirling numbers of the first kind, denoted $s(n,k)$, have as $q$ -analogue the $q$-Stirling numbers of the first kind introduced in [8], which we will denote by $s_{q}\left[ n,k\right] $.
 Let the matrix $\left[ s_{n}\right] $ be defined by

-then we know (see for example [5, p.
+then we know (see for example [6, p.
 96]) that $\left[ S_{n}\right] $ and $ \left[ s_{n}\right] $ are inverses of each other.
-We deduce with $\left( 4.9\right) $, that $A_{n}$ is inversible and that $A_{n}^{-1}=U_{n}\left[ s_{n}\right] U_{n}^{-1}$and $P_{n}=\left[ P_{n}\right] A_{n}^{-1}\ $with$\ A_{n}^{-1}=\left( B_{i,j}\right) _{i,j=1}^{n}$and\ $B_{i,j}=\left( 1-q\right) ^{i-j}s\left[ i,j\right] $.
+We deduce with $\left( 4.10\right) $, that $A_{n}$ is inversible and that $A_{n}^{-1}=U_{n}\left[ s_{n}\right] U_{n}^{-1}$and $P_{n}=\left[ P_{n}\right] A_{n}^{-1}\ $with$\ A_{n}^{-1}=\left( B_{i,j}\right) _{i,j=1}^{n}$and\ $B_{i,j}=\left( 1-q\right) ^{i-j}s\left[ i,j\right] $.
 Hence, the corollary equivalent to Theorem 4.1:

 \begin{corollary} We have for all $n\geq r\geq 1$,

 where the $s_{q}\left[ n,r\right] $ are the q-Stirling numbers of the first kind. \end{corollary}